- Multilingual Edition: Spanish/English

 Ángel León (Aponiente***, El Puerto de Santa María)

 ‘I wasn’t born a chef, ’Ángel León (1977) states on his Twitter profile.
 Nor is it necessary.
 Over the years, he has cooked the sea like nobody else, and by voyaging ever further from the shore, he has turned the marine environment into a line of work and research.
 The discovery of marine plankton as a unique and unparalleled food source, and converting the light from the sea into something edible, are only two of the many examples of what, if anything, typifies this chef, innovation.
 He may not have been born a chef, but he has spent many years now in the kitchen.
 León, who studied cooking in Seville, departed early in his career for France to work in a restaurant in Bordeaux.
 He then went on to join the team at El Faro del Puerto under Fernando Córdoba.
 After another season in Toledo, he returned to the Andalusia of his birth to open Aponiente in El Puerto de Santa María.
-The first of the restaurant’s two Michelin stars came two years later. Ángel is currently celebrating the tenth anniversary of an Aponiente that ranges the sea from its magical setting: the El Caño tide mill.
+The first of the restaurant’s three Michelin stars came two years later. Ángel is currently celebrating the tenth anniversary of an Aponiente that ranges the sea from its magical setting: the El Caño tide mill.
 The building and facilities, dating from the 19th century and located in the midst of a natural setting, had been abandoned and are now gradually being restored at the chef’s undertaking.
 What he feels for his land is, in fact, a sincere and deep devotion that he demonstrates whenever he can, which was a reason for his being awarded the Medal of Andalusia in 2014.

 Paco Morales (Noor*, Córdoba)